FAQs

 In accordance with Jesus' high priestly prayer in John 17:20-26, Manna desires to encourage unity within the body of Christ.
 Jesus's prayer clearly reflects the norm of a unity that finds its basis in the very being of God.
 The fellowship within the God head is the unity which all believers are called to enjoy and strive towards.

-However, we are painfully aware of the differences that divide the various Christian "churches" and denominations.
-From the separation of the Ancient Oriental churches in ~500AD, the Orthodox Churches in ~1000AD, to the Catholic/Protestant split in ~1500AD, history is filled with the breaking of fellowship in keeping with the respective convictions of what purity in the body of Christ entails.
+However, we are painfully aware of the differences that divide the various Christian churches and denominations.
+From the separation of the Ancient Oriental churches in approximately 500 AD, the Orthodox Churches around 1000 AD, to the Catholic/Protestant split near 1500 AD, history is filled with the breaking of fellowship in keeping with the respective convictions of what purity in the body of Christ entails.

-In our desire for unity, we cannot slip into an easy relativism which disregards the nature of truth and the deep theological concerns which have separated brothers and sisters.
+In our desire for unity, we don't wish to slip into an easy relativism which disregards the nature of truth and the deep theological concerns which have separated brothers and sisters.
 We acknowledge that truth claims cannot be overlooked for the sake of unity.
 However, we must respectfully approach and seek to understand those traditions which may seem foreign and even wrong to us.
 No single church, group or individual possesses a monopoly on truth, for the fullness of truth resides only in the person of Christ.
 For this reason, we must be aware of our own sinful tendencies towards the arrogant conviction, whether spoken or unspoken, that our group is the truer body of Christ.
 For Christ has designed His body to be inter-connected and inter-dependent in order for it to accomplish its task as salt and light in this world.
-When we are fragmented, we diminish the glory of Christ in our witness to His life, beauty, truth, justice, peace, and human dignity.
+When we are fragmented, we diminish the glory of Jesus in our witness to His life, beauty, truth, justice, peace, and human dignity.